stephanosterburg/stephanosterburg.github.io/_posts/2019-08-04-math_jacobian.md

 </div>

 So, if we look at our starting point where we have a bases vectors and therefore a square shape of size $1x1$, we can see that is got stretched by the factor of 6, the determinant we have calculated.
-If we know the matrix that describes the transformation, the determinant of that matrix will tell us the factor by which the areas will get stretched or squished.
-That is what this Jacobian determinant is.

 $$
 \begin{align}